eclipse-hono/hono/readme.md

 If you do not already have a working Maven installation on your system please follow the [installation instructions on the Maven home page](https://maven.apache.org/).
 Then simply run the following from the command line.

-    $ mvn clean install
+    $ mvn clean install -Pbuild-docker-image

-This will build all libraries and example code.
+This will build all libraries, docker images and example code.

 ##### Run the Demo Application